senzing-garage/kubernetes-demo/docs/azure-helm-rabbitmq-postgresql/README.md

-# kubernetes-demo-helm-rabbitmq-postgresql
+# kubernetes-demo-azure-helm-rabbitmq-postgresql

 ## Synopsis

-Using `minikube`, bring up a Senzing stack on Kubernetes using Helm, RabbitMQ, and a PostgreSQL database.
+Using Microsoft Azure Kubernetes Service, bring up a Senzing stack on Kubernetes using Helm, RabbitMQ, and a PostgreSQL database.

 ## Overview